software-assignments-fall2021/git-workflow-practice-Susan0223/README.md

-# Git Practice
-A simple project to practice a few git/github workflows.
-Replace the contents of this file with the contents indicated in the [instructions](./instructions.md).

 # Article:

 [Big Tech salaries revealed: How much engineers, developers, and product managers make at companies including Amazon, Facebook, Google, Apple, Microsoft, Intel, Uber, IBM, and Salesforce](https://www.businessinsider.com/tech-engineer-developer-salary-google-amazon-microsoft-ibm-apple-intel-2021-6)